 Jumping Jack Flash

 Someone asked what was the name of the fly, and Joe Harris said he knew what it should be called ...
-Jumping Jack Flash.... as so it was.
-I will post instructions later.
-(I have not gotten around to that yet but will)
+Jumping Jack Flash.... and so it was.
+I will post instructions here for jjflash. posted Jan 5,2019 Take a look.

 I have caught several different types of fish with the Jumping Jack Flash.
 I was fishing in Florida off a pier at night and caught a Look Downer.
 I later found out The Look Downer is a popular tropical fish for hobbyist.
 Most are captured from reefs where cyanide is sprayed over the school and then the fish are scooped up and sold for saltwater aquariums trade.
 Apparently 90% of the tropical fish are captured that way.
 This is not a good thing in my opinion.

 I also was fishing on the Rappahannock River in Virginia which is brackish water and caught a number of Perch.
 As I recall I also caught several big catfish on the Jumping Jack Flash, but I am told catfish will eat anything.
 On a freshwater lake were I often test flies they catch bream, but not any better than lots of other flies.
 At this years class 2018 we also tied the same fly and several people told me that they had caught trout with the Jumping Jack Flash.
 This fly does have a lot of flash and should do well in clear water or salt water and clear trout water.
 I will be experimenting with the Jumping Jack Flash and try it on a jig hook with a heavy bead.